MoonRun3s/stuff/bot/src/how to set up.md

 # how the f### do i set this up

 ## step one
-download node.js and discord.js and install it.
+download node.js and discord.js and install them both.

 ## step 2
 create discord bot blah blah copy token in config.json.